Highland Campervans Buying Advice and Top Tips

 4. When collecting a new vehicle, you should be given a comprehensive handover (ours normally take 1-2hrs depending on the customers prior knowledge) and you should see all the appliances working i.e. hot running water, air con units or air-blown heating fans.
 In older vehicles this is particularly important.

-5. Check warranties provided cover both the base vehicle (engine) plus the habitation area (water heaters etc.).
-Some of the modern Truma heaters cost £1200 and you don't want to find out two months after you buy a vehicle that the warranty supplied only covered the engine area.
-If you buy from a dealer such as ourselves you will also be covered under the Sales of Goods Act and our membership of the NCC Approved Dealership Scheme.
+5. Check warranties provided cover both the base vehicle (engine) plus the habitation area (water heaters etc).
+Some of the modern Truma heaters cost £1700 and you don't want to find out two months after you buy a vehicle that the warranty supplied only covered the engine area.
+If you buy New or Stock vehicles from a dealer such as ourselves you will also be covered under the Consumer Rights Act and our membership of the NCC Approved Dealership Scheme.
+Our brokerage vehicles do not have quite the same level of coverage, but we try to encourage all sellers to have a current habitation and mechanical service, plus warranties are available to purchase on most used vehicles we sell.
 If you buy privately there is no post-purchase protection so really do your research.

 6. If in doubt, ask!
 We pride ourselves on our helpful and honest approach and we like to ensure that if you buy a vehicle, it's going to be the right one for you.
 We will never put pressure on you to make a snap decision and we love to hear back from our customers who have been off exploring in their new vehicle.